Women at events RCPE

 The day will also include our popular clinical lessons for which trainees were invited to submit interesting case reports, alongside the 52nd Sir John Halliday Croom Lecture and the RCPE College Journal Prize.

-The event is free to attend for Collegiate, Associate, Foundation Members and Medical Students of the RCPE.
+The conference is free to attend for Collegiate Members, Associate Members, Foundation Members and Medical Students of the RCPE.

 Organising Committee: Dr Taimurzeb Durrani, Dr Emma Spencer, Dr Ben Warner, Dr Alice Lin, Dr Niall Ahern, Dr Marilena Giannoudi, Dr Aoife Duignan, Dr Mie Thu Ko